realar-project/realar/docs/quick-start.md

 ### Quck Start

-This example very briefly illustrates the `unit` concept of Realar:
+This example briefly illustrates the `unit` concept of Realar:

 ```javascript
 import React from "react";